-The prizes recognize and honour the exceptional contribution made to stem cell research by Emeritus Professor Donald Metcalf, AC, FRS, FAA, who died in December 2014
+The prizes recognise and honour the exceptional contribution made to stem cell research by Emeritus Professor Donald Metcalf, AC, FRS, FAA, who died in December 2014.

 The prizes support the National Stem Cell Foundation of Australia’s mission to promote the study and use of stem cells in the prevention or control of disease in human beings and to enhance stem cell public education.

 The 2017 Metcalf Prizes for Stem Cell Research have been awarded to Mark Dawson and Jessica Mar.

 Applications for the 2018 Metcalf Prizes for Stem Cell Research have now closed.

 The Metcalf Prizes, each worth $50,000, are awarded to: